Nimo

 Word equation: carbon dioxide + water → glucose + oxygen.
 Symbol equation: 6CO2 + 6H2O → C6H12O6 + 6O2.

-Photosynthesis is endothermic because light energy is absorbed and stored in product bonds.
+Photosynthesis is endothermic because energy is absorbed and stored in product bonds.

-Five main uses of glucose: respiration, starch storage, fats/oils, cellulose, and amino acid/protein synthesis (requires nitrates).
+Five main uses of glucose: respiration, starch storage, fats/oils, cellulose, and amino acids/protein synthesis (requires nitrates).

-Limiting factors: light, CO2, temperature, and chlorophyll amount; address the limiting factor to increase rate.
+Limiting factors: light, carbon dioxide, temperature, and chlorophyll amount; addressing the limiting factor increases rate.

 Glucose moves from leaves to other tissues via phloem (translocation) as soluble sugars.